bridgecrewio/terraform-provider-bridgecrew/README.md

 If you're not using a Mac you will have to change OS_ARCH=darwin_amd64 to the value for your platform.

 Terraform examples live in a sub-folder Terraform:
-The example tf gets all the repositories you have in Bridgecrew and lists them, also included its a sample policy that can be created, updated and destroyed by the platform.
+The example tf gets all the repositories you have in Bridgecrew and lists them, also included it's a sample policy that can be created, updated and destroyed by the platform.

 Once installed you can use the Provider via the normal Terraform workflow: